Dec 12, 2025

 Master’s Programs in Literacy

-M.Ed. in Literacy Education (33 credits)
+M.Ed. in Literacy Education (Literacy Specialist Concentration) (36 credits)

-Phase 1 Courses (18 credits):
+Phase 1 Courses (12 credits)

 EHD 510 Introduction to Educational Research (3 credits)